jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

    [Hansgrohe 04057000 Talis S Wall Mount Potfiller, Chrome](https://www.amazon.com/dp/B001TV8QNW/ref=sspa_dk_detail_3?pd_rd_i=B001TV229Q&pf_rd_m=ATVPDKIKX0DER&pf_rd_p=a54d13fc-b8a1-4ce8-b285-d77489a09cf6&pf_rd_r=HT8ZADMDNHAFV4KCZP3H&pd_rd_wg=ajZ82&pf_rd_s=desktop-dp-sims&pf_rd_t=40701&pd_rd_w=LZ3HI&pf_rd_i=desktop-dp-sims&pd_rd_r=fc2adbca-a7b0-11e8-ab28-01ad97aa66bb&th=1)

-6. Add appliance garage near preparation area for 5-qt Kitchen-Aid mixer, blender and food processor.
-Garage should have fold away door, so that counter space is accessible when the garage is open.
-7. Lower and upper corner cupboards should have super-susan (no pole) shelving so that maximum space can be accessed.
+6. Lower and upper corner cupboards should have super-susan (no pole) shelving so that maximum space can be accessed.
-8. Double lower cupboards should have pull out shelves, adjustable height if practical.
+7. Double lower cupboards should have pull out shelves, adjustable height if practical.
 Sink cupboard should have pull out shelves that work around the plumbing.
-9. A lower spice drawer should be located between the sink and stove.
+8. A lower spice drawer should be located between the sink and stove.
-10. Dovetail drawer fronts are desired.
+9. Dovetail drawer fronts are desired.
-11. Installation cutout drawings are available for the dishwasher, stove and refrigerator.
+10. Installation cutout drawings are available for the dishwasher, stove and refrigerator.

     Size refrigerator cubicle for standard 36 inch; actual refrigerator is smaller.

     > TODO: <21-11-18, John D. Fisher> Decide how to conceal the empty space.
-    > Work with Huntwood to design a door that could be removed if we end up
+    > Work with cabinet maker to design a door that could be removed if we end
-    > with a larger refrigerator later.
+    > up with a larger refrigerator later.

     Dishwasher: